Bruin1010/Minecraft-Biome-Remapper/README.md

 ### Disclaimer (read first)
 - This tool is **EXPERIMENTAL**.
 Use at your own risk.
 - Always make a **full backup of your world** before running it.
-- If you’re removing any **world-generation** mod/datapack, you will also need to update `level.dat` (see the in-app disclaimer link).
+- If you’re removing any **world-generation** mod/datapack, you will also need to update `level.dat` here: https://sawdust.catter1.com/tools/level-editor

 ### Install